What is an unexpected expense?

 5.)
 Incorporate categories into your regular budget

-Obviously this tip is for budgeters.
+Obviously, this tip is for budgeters.
 Even if you already have some sort of financial system to deal with things like rent or groceries, you can now add different categories to help estimate how much it will cost you to live each month.
 This is not about perfection.
-Remember, there are certain unexpected expenses that cannot be accounted for, but are still considered within the realm of possibility.
+Remember, certain unexpected expenses cannot be accounted for, but are still considered within the realm of possibility.